iamwillsoto/iamwillsoto/README.md

-# Will Soto — Cloud Engineer (AWS)
+# Will Soto — Cloud DevOps Engineer (AWS)

-Cloud Engineer building reliable, production-ready AWS infrastructure with Infrastructure as Code and CI/CD.
+Cloud DevOps Engineer building reliable, production-ready AWS infrastructure with Infrastructure as Code and CI/CD.
 My work focuses on event-driven architectures, environment isolation (beta → prod), and secure automation that reflects real platform team workflows.

 I design systems to be reproducible, observable, and operationally sound.